tyrone-sudeium/JSONCore/README.md

 ## Why?

-### Portability
-At WWDC 2015 Apple announced their intention to release an open source version of Swift.
-When this happens it is very likely that what they'll release is the code for the `swiftc` compiler as well as the source code for `libswiftCore`, which contains the basic Swift types such as `Array` and `Dictionary`.
-At this stage no one knows if they'll release a version of Foundation.
-Even though CoreFoundation is open source, it's not exactly portable, and it may not bridge as seamlessly to Swift as the Objective-C Foundation does.

-JSON transformation is a pretty essential capability for any language or platform, and it'll likely be missing from the cross-platform version of Swift at launch.
-With any luck at launch JSON Core will work with only minor modifications on the open source Swift compiler.

 ### Performance
 The Swift - Objective-C bridge is very efficient for the most part.
 However, when dealing with potentially millions of object allocations, passing them back